Skip to main content

 3. Complete the task fields.

-1. In the Teams module, choose a specific view that shows the user you want to invite.
+1. In the Teams module, find the user you want to invite.

-2. Next to the specific user you want, click ⋮.
+2. Next to the specific user, click ⋮.

 3. Click New task.